Adaptive procedures for directional false discovery rate control: Introduction

 below a target level $q \in (0,1)$.
 However, many statisticians, such as \citet{tukey1962future, tukey1991philosophy} and \citet{gelman2000type}, consider testing the point nulls in \eqref{ptnull} futile, because the effects in reality, however small, are rarely exactly zero.
 Instead, they argue that one should test the direction/sign of the effect by declaring either $\theta_i > 0$ or $\theta_i < 0$ as a discovery, or making no declaration about $\theta_i$ at all if there is insufficient evidence to support either direction.
-Under this new paradigm, a generic discovery procedure consists of two components: \begin{enumerate} \item [(i)] $\cR \subseteq \{1, \dots, m\}$, the set of rejected indices for which sign declarations (discoveries) are made, and \item[(ii)] $\widehat{sgn}_{i}$, the positive or negative sign declared for each $i \in \cR$.
-(Note that $\widehat{sgn}_{i} \neq 0$.) \end{enumerate} We denote such a procedure, or its associated decisions, by $(\widehat{sgn}_{i})_{i \in \cR}$.
-Its error rate analogous to the FDR is the \emph{directional} false discovery rate ($\FDRdir$), defined as
+Under this new paradigm, a generic discovery procedure consists of two components: